The Raising Children Network website scrutinises all sponsorship offers to avoid relationships with commercial organisations that market to

-- dilutes the effectiveness of the website or the messages that underpin it, or
+- dilutes the effectiveness of the website or the messages that underpin it

 - compromises the integrity of the website.

-In judging the suitability of a sponsor and/or sponsorship message, RCN is guided by the following principles:
+In judging the suitability of a sponsor and/or sponsorship message, the Raising Children Network is guided by the following principles.

 - The sponsor is:

 - not involved in advertising or promoting tobacco, alcohol and/or any other product(s) considered to be harmful to children and parents.
-(An advertising agency that may be indirectly involved in promoting such products as part of its core business of advertising may constitute an exception)
+(An advertising agency that might be indirectly involved in promoting such products as part of its core business of advertising might constitute an exception)

-- not in direct competition with RCN or in conflict with RCN’s mission and philosophy.
+- not in direct competition with Raising Children Network or in conflict with the Raising Children Network’s mission and philosophy.

 - The sponsorship arrangement does not involve the advertising of the sponsor’s goods or services to parents and/or children.

 - Promotion of the sponsorship demonstrates honesty and integrity.

 - Sponsors are not offered and do not receive returns greater than the level of sponsorship.
 Raising Children Network consortium members determine and agree on what benefit is reasonable for the sponsors to expect, consistent with the Sponsorship Policy.